-If you want to keep your drains clean all year round, here are 7 handy tips that may prevent larger plumbing problems down the road…
+If you want to keep your drains clean all year round, here are seven handy drain cleaning tips that may prevent larger plumbing problems down the road…

-If you must risk a DIY fix, try natural solutions like vinegar and baking soda over chemical-based cleaners which can damage pipes more than clear them.
+6. If you must risk a DIY fix, try natural solutions like vinegar and baking soda.
+Chemical-based cleaners can damage pipes more than clear them.

 7. Most recommend at least one full drain cleaning by a professional on an annual basis.
 Just like a doctor, more frequent checkups may be a hassle but will ultimately save you time and money by preventing larger problems from developing in the future.